 Marijuana prohibition is one of the main causes for incarceration among white males.
-This leads to many white men being killed in prison by the savage muds and black correctional officers.
+This leads to many white men being killed in prison by the savage muds behind bars and also behind badges.
 All for trying to consume a plant that grows out of the ground.

 The State Committee for Public Education and the Ministry of Culture engage in demand-reduction activities… The Komsomol is charged with alerting Soviet youth to the dangers of substance abuse and with reeducating those young people who have started taking drugs.”

 The College of Physicians and Surgeons of Columbia University goes into deeper detail:

 “Soviet officials emphasized the necessity of prevention of drug addiction.
 This task [was] assigned to special psychiatric institutions whose Chairman is a high official of the Ministry of Health.
 The police [were] also under orders to crack down on drugs.
 Legal punishment for purchase, trade, and transportation of drugs [was] imprisonment up to 10 years.

 The government ratified a decree proposing special institutions for the compulsory ‘re-education’ of addicts for [a] period of 6 to 24 months.

 There [was] no talk of decriminalization of cannabis in [the] Soviet Union.
 The general consensus of Soviet Russian physicians is that hashish is dangerous to man and society.
 The Russian government enforce[d] legislation controlling possession and sale of hashish as well as compulsory rehabilitation of drug users.”